WPDevHQ/actions/README.md

-# actions
+# Actions
-An actionable starter theme for WordPress.
+An actionable parent theme for WordPress.